emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 typos or bugs have been fixed.
 For example version `1.0.1` of a dataset may fix a typo in version `1.0.0`.

-# Rule 7: Link relevant metadata {-}
+# Rule 7: Link Relevant Metadata {-}

 Metadata is the contextual information required to interpret data (Fig. 1) and should be clearly defined and tightly integrated with data.
-The importance of metadata for context, reusability, and discovery has been written about at length in guides for data management best practices [@Michener2012; @Strasser2012; @White2013].
+The importance of metadata for context, reusability, and discovery has been written about at length in guides for data management best practices [@Michener2012;@Strasser2012;@White2013].

 Metadata should be as comprehensive as possible, using standards and conventions of a discipline, and should be machine-readable.
 Metadata should always accompany a dataset, wherever it is stored, but the best way to do this depends on the format of the data.
-Text files can contain meta-data in well-defined text files such as XML or JSON.
-Some file formats are self-documenting; for example NetCDF, HDF5, and many image file formats allow for embedded metadata [@rew1990netcdf; @koziol1998hdf5].
+Text files can contain metadata in well-defined text files such as XML or JSON.
+Some file formats are self-documenting; for example, NetCDF, HDF5, and many image file formats allow for embedded metadata [@rew1990netcdf;@koziol1998hdf5].
 In a relational database, metadata tables can be clearly labeled and linked to the data.
 Ideally, a schema will be provided that also shows the linkages between data tables and metadata tables.
-Another--simpler--scenario is a set of flat (non-hierarchical) text files--in this case a semantically versioned, compressed archive should be created that includes metadata.
+Another---simpler---scenario is a set of flat (non-hierarchical) text files---in this case a semantically versioned, compressed archive should be created that includes metadata.